grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 messages that are used in the TLS 1.3 handshake.

+# Post-Handshake Authentication

+There is a total of four different exchanges that are enabled by this specification.
+Solicited and spontaneous authentication exchanges are largely the same for both peers.
+This section describes how each exchange operates.

+In all cases, a unique value for the certificate_request_context is chosen.
+This allows for identification of the authentication flow in application protocols that use TLS.
+Exchanges that are initiated by the client start with an octet that has the most significant bit set; exchanges initiated by the server have the most significant bit cleared.

+## Spontaneous Authentication

+An endpoint that wishes to offer spontaneous authentication sends a Certificate, CertificateVerify, and Finished message.

+No application data records or any other handshake messages can be interleaved with these messages.
+An endpoint MUST abort a connection if it does not receive these message in a contiguous sequence.
+A fatal `unexpected_message` alert SHOULD be sent if these messages do not appear in sequence.

+A client MUST NOT initiate spontaneous authentication unless the server included client_auth_spontaneous in its `post_handshake_auth` extension.
+Similarly, a server MUST NOT initiate spontaneous authentication unless it included server_auth_solicited in its `post_handshake_auth` extension.

+## Solicited Authentication

+Solicited authentication is initiated by sending a CertificateRequest message.

+Endpoints that request that their peer authenticate need to account for delays in processing requests.
+In particular, client authentication in some contexts relies on user interaction.
+This means that responses might not arrive in the order in which the requests were made.

+If a request for authentication is accepted, the sequence of Certificate, CertificateVerify, and Finished messages are sent by the responding peer.
+As with spontaneous authentication, these messages MUST form a contiguous sequence.

+A request for authentication can be rejected by sending a Certificate message that contains an empty certificate_list field.
+The extensions field of this message MUST be empty.

+A client MUST NOT request server authentication unless the server included client_auth_solicited in its `post_handshake_auth` extension.
+Similarly, a server MUST NOT request client authentication unless it included client_auth_solicited in its `post_handshake_auth` extension.

 # Post-Handshake Authentication TLS Extension

 The `post_handshake_auth` TLS extension advertises support for post-handshake